August 18-25 and Aug 25 - 31, 2018 Liberty, New York Apply Now

 Residency fee (per person) One week: $350 Two weeks: $480 Special fee reductions for collectives and families - contact us for details.

-Deadline to apply is May 25, 2018.
+Deadline to apply has been extended to June 25, 2018.
 You’re encouraged to apply early as we accept artists on a rolling basis.

 Food - 3 meals per day All meals include a gluten-free and vegan option.
 If you have additional allergies or dietary restrictions, please plan on bringing or purchasing some of your own food items to supplement the food provided on site.